-No offers for any player at Celtic - Potecoglou
+No offers for any Celtic players - Postecoglou

 "We haven't had an offer for any player," said Postecoglou, who has already recruited Alastair Johnston and Yuki Kobayashi for next month.

-"If there's an issue or if players have things put in front of them about their future, I'm sure they will come and see me, and (chief executive) Michael (Nicholson) will speak to their representatives.
+"If there's an issue or if players have things put in front of them about their future, I'm sure they will come and see me, and [chief executive] Michael [Nicholson] will speak to their representatives.

 "But right now there is nothing.
 Zero.
 Zip.
 Nada.
 Nothing going on."